-If the vehicle's battery is discharged, refer to "Shift Lever Override" in this section for instructions on shifting the automatic transmission out of PARK for towing.
+If the vehicle's battery is discharged, refer to "Gear Selector Override" in this section for instructions on shifting the automatic transmission out of PARK for towing.

-Do not use sling type equipment when towing.
-When securing the vehicle to a flatbed truck, do not attach to front or rear suspension components.
+- Do not use sling type equipment when towing.
+Vehicle damage may occur. - When securing the vehicle to a flatbed truck, do not attach to front or rear suspension components.
 Damage to your vehicle may result from improper towing.